Bottom-Up Stack

 Bottom-up stacks can be used to display stacks of elements which should move up as more are added.
 This concept is similar to messages received in a chat window.
 Gum layout can be used to produce this type of stack.

-A bottom-up stack will be a container, which could be an instance of a container or a component since components ultimately are containers.
+Items in a bottom-up stack need a parent Container.
+This Container could be an instance of a Container or a component since components usually have their Base Type set to Container.
 For this example we'll use a container.

-For this container to stack we'll set the following variables:
+This container to stack needs the following variables set:

-Now the container can have children added.
-Any type of child will stack.
-For this tutorial we'll use ColoredRectangle instances.
+Now children of the Container stack vertically.
+This concept works for any type of child, but we'll use ColoredRectangles for this example.
 Add a few instances to the Container and they stack vertically.

 Finally we can have the stack grow up instead of down.
 To do this, change the following variables on the parent container: